damieng/jekyll-blog-comments/README.md

 - [comment-new.html](/jekyll/_includes/comment-new.html) - Show a 'leave a comment' form
 - [comments.html](/jekyll/_includes/comments.html) - Loops through comment.html for a post and follows it up with comment-new.html

-Copy these to your `_includes` folder then include them from your blog post page, e.g. my `_layouts/post.html` file looks like this;
+Copy these to your `_includes` folder then include them from your blog post layout, e.g. my `_layouts/post.html` file looks like this;

 ```yml
 ---